carlmontanari/scrapli/README.md

      focus of most development for this project, though I will try to keep the other transport drivers -- in particular ssh2-python -- as close to parity as is possible/practical.

-The last transport is telnet via telnetlib.
-This was trivial to add in as the interface is basically the same as SystemSSH, and it turns out telnet is still actually useful for things like terminal servers and the like!
+Adding telnet support via telnetlib was trivial, as the interface is basically the same as SystemSSH, and it turns out telnet is still actually useful for things like terminal servers and the like!

+Finally, the most recent scrapli transport plugin is the `asyncssh` transport.
+This transport option represents a very big change for scrapli as the entire "backend" was basically re-worked in order to provide the exact same API for both synchronous and asynchronous applications.
+Currently asyncssh is the only asynchronous transport supported , but of course there could be additional transports (telnetlib3 perhaps?) in the future!

 The final piece of scrapli is the actual "driver" -- or the component that binds the transport and channel together and deals with instantiation of a scrapli object.
 There is a "base" driver object -- `Scrape` -- which provides essentially